 Blood clots lead to heart attack and stroke, so let’s take a look at some supplements that will help: Garlic helps to block the clotting mechanism.
 Vitamin B6 and bromelain (an enzyme from pineapples) both inhibit platelet aggregation.
 Vitamin C helps to decrease the formation of clots.
+[We’ve found two great forms of vitamin C at our best affiliate program Swanson Health.
+The both come with a battery of bioflavonoids: Vitamin C with Bioflavonoids – Featuring PureWay-C, and Ultra C Formula.]
 Study after study after study show that vitamin E cuts the risk of strokes and yes, the risk of clots.
 Vitamin E in large doses (800 IU or greater) will thin your blood as well as anything a physician can give you and is better for you.
 (The standard blood thinner Coumadin/Warfarin is the same active ingredient found in rat poison.)

 Curcuma (tumeric) is a cooking spice that contains a bioflavonoid called curcumin that has been shown to inhibit platelet aggregation and even reverse atherosclerotic plaque.
 Many vitamin and supplement companies make a curcumin supplement (and it seems to be protective against Parkinson’s disease).
 Ginkgo too helps decrease the stickiness of platelets.
 Ginkgo also helps arteries and veins relax.
 Two more things to decrease the formations of clots are green tea and quercitin, a bioflavonoid found in many fruits and vegetables.
 [Conquering Coronary Heart Disease by Ronald G. Waling, NMD Bellevue, Washington] Dr Sears’ Triple Burn Curcumin